fran-byte/MagSenseUI/README.md

 I²C uses 2 lines: SDA (data) and SCL (clock)

-It works between a master (e.g. Arduino Nano) and one or more slaves (e.g. sensor)
+It works between a master (e.g. Arduino) and one or more slaves (e.g. sensor)

 The master: